1.0 (yearlong course)

 Algebra 1 (MATH100); Algebra 2 (MATH300) Physics is an applied mathematics course.
 The Algebra 2 pre-requisite for this course is essential.
 Trigonometry is highly suggested as a pre/co-requisite.

 Physics is a study of the God-ordained laws which govern the physical universe, connecting them with observable phenomena, and covers the general topics of mechanics with kinematic and dynamic motions, gravity, uniform circular motion, work, energy, momentum, simple harmonic motion, waves, optics, electricity, and magnetism.
 This course will include extensive use of hands-on labs and computer simulations to demonstrate physics concepts.
-Students will learn to express physics concepts with equations that enable them to solve problems using a strong knowledge of algebra and basic trigonometry.
-Students are introduced to the engineering design process in this course & complete 3 design projects throughout the year.
+Students will learn to express physics concepts with equations that enable them to solve problems using a basic knowledge of algebra and right angle trigonometry.
+Three engineering design projects will be created throughout the year.

 If there are books and materials for this course, they can be purchased from our Online Bookstore.